gschmutz/iot-vehicle-tracking-demo/README.md

   }'
 ```

-The truck position messages are sent to the `vehicle_tracking_sysA` topic and should show up on the kafkacat consumer immediately.
+The truck position messages are sent to the `vehicle_tracking_sysA` topic and should show up on the kcat consumer immediately.

 To stop the connector, you can again use the REST API: